AmedeusM/Webpage_Amedeus/content/authors/admin/_index.md

 Welcome to my website!
 I am a recent PhD graduate from Jönköping International Business School (JIBS) at Jönköping University.

 My research interests include behavioural household finance focusing on pensions and retirement, labour economics and development economics.
 In particular, my thesis explores how individuals react to various events and information regarding pension savings and retirement.
-My papers have been published in \textit{Journal of Economic Behaviour and Organisation} and \textit{Review of Behavioral Finance.}
+My papers have been published in ***Journal of Economic Behaviour and Organisation*** and ***Review of Behavioral Finance.***

 I am in the 2022 - 2023 job market.